 - Any municipality to which a certificate of exemption is issued by the Minister of Labour.

 It’s a tax paid by the owners of shares in a company when dividends (share of profits) are paid.
 Dividend tax is withheld by the company, or a withholding agent and should be remitted to SARS.
-Ultimately, the beneficiary of the dividend needs to ensure that the correct amount was timely paid to SARS.
+Ultimately, the beneficiary of the dividend needs to ensure that the correct amount is paid in a timely manner to SARS.

 Who Should Pay Dividend Tax?

 Everyone who receives a dividend from a company should pay dividend tax.
-As matter of fact, every company that issues a dividend should make sure they, or an agent, withhold 20% of the dividend and pay it to SARS.
+Every company that issues a dividend should make sure they, or an agent, withhold 20% of the dividend and pay it to SARS.
 Ultimately though, the recipient of the dividend needs to make sure the tax is remitted in full and on time.

 Dividend tax is triggered when the dividend is paid, not when it is declared.
 It is due for payment on or before the last day of the month following the month in which the dividend was paid.